Appearance

 When the server will not process your request because it lacks valid authentication credentials.

-For example, when you try to create a new record in a table that's protected by an auth system without providing valid auth credentials:
+For example, when you try to create a new record in a table that's protected by an Authentication System without providing valid auth credentials:

 The solution: check the credentials you are using to authenticate and try again.